3 * This program is free software; you can redistribute it and/or modify

 199 * @param IDatabase $conn

-202 public function setLazyMasterHandle( IDatabase
+202 public function setLazyMasterHandle( IDatabase $conn );

 205 * Returns true if this database does an implicit sort when doing GROUP BY